Polish School of Medicine: Deans of the Polish School of Medicine

-Studies and Graduates
+Studies and graduates

 Initially 70 students originating from the military corps and 20 civilians entered medical studies at the PSM.
 Polish nationals who were matriculated at the Polish School of Medicine (PSM) became full-time University of Edinburgh students and therefore enjoyed the same privileges as regular Edinburgh University students.
 Their studies, including the fee of £2.50, were funded by the Polish authorities.
 From the very beginning, thanks to the tireless efforts of the staff members, the courses at the PSM were very highly regarded by the University of Edinburgh authorities.
 Students attended seminars and lectures within the College of Medicine buildings at Bristo Street and clinical training took place at the Royal Infirmary, Royal Sick Children Hospital and the City Hospital.
 From October 1941 students were also taught in the Paderewski Hospital, located in the grounds of the Western General Hospital.
 Under Defence regulation 32B the General Medical Council was able to register doctors who had qualified in countries such as Poland temporarily.
-In 1941 such doctors could be placed on the Medical Register and in 1947 they were placed on the permanent register under the Medical Practitioner and Pharmacists Act of 1947.
-As the British authorities recognised the right of Polish Professors to work as doctors in the UK during the war, this allowed them to teach the students within Scottish wards.
+In 1941 such doctors could be placed on the Medical Register and in 1947 they were placed on the permanent register under the Medical Practitioners and Pharmacists Act 1947 (11 & 12 Geo.
+6. c.
+11).
+As the British authorities recognised the right of Polish professors to work as doctors in the UK during the war, this allowed them to teach the students within Scottish wards.
 On a day-to-day basis Polish nationals encountered great support from the Scottish community.
 In December 1941 student accommodation for PSM students opened at Grosvenor Crescent, in the city centre.
 On 17 July 1941 (only four months after the PSM was established) the first medical degree was awarded to a former Kraków Jagiellonian University medical student, Konrad Bazarnik.
 On 12 December 1941 further degrees were granted to Wladyslaw Galuszka, Jadwiga Mickiewicz, Ferdynand Solich and Stanislaw Sychta.
 The Polish School of Medicine students joined the Polish military forces after graduation.